 - Drive an electric car or scooter: There are several models commercially available, or you can convert your existing car or scooter over to an electric motor.
 For even lower carbon emissions ‘refuel’ your car with sustainably generated energy by plugging your vehicle a solar photovoltaic system (solar panels) powered electricity source.

-Shire of Kalamunda Local Travel Smart Guide
+City of Kalamunda Local Travel Smart Guide